 The right tool for the job

-Over the years there have been a few modern changes such as pneumatic staplers and walking foot sewing machines, but the most often used upholstery tools are still the same as they have been for many years.
+Although there have been a few modern changes over the years, such as pneumatic staplers and walking-foot sewing machines, the most often used upholstery tools remain the same.

 Upholstery is one of those fields that does not require you to continually buy new tools as long you buy the right ones to start with.
 Of course, there are always the fun add-on items as your upholstery skills grow that you decide you “MUST” have… lol.
 Every custom workroom has to have a few extra special tools.